msnsports-31000/metro-app-screenshots/README.txt

 5.Easy to use playback controls!
 6.Choose from five different color schemes!
 7.Fully supports snapped mode!
+Reader:
+1.Swipe up from the bottom or right-click to see options 2.View documents side-by-side
+3.Navigate through documents easily
+4.Choose from a list of recently opened documents
 Reddit2Go:
 1.View links on the left, story or comments on the right 2.Bring up the sidebar content to the current subreddit.